LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Experiments

 \subsection{Experimental Settings}

 The optimization of \MN{} proceeds in two stages.
 First, invertible affine transformation are learned for $\matsym{T}_1$ and $\matsym{T}_2$ as described in Section~\ref{sec:learn-affine}.
 In the second stage, block-wise GPTQ is applied to the transformed weights similarly to previous studies (e.g., ~\cite{egiazarian2025bridging}).
 We compare \MN{} against several methods spanning both MX quantization alone and MX combined with different transformation-based approaches for outlier suppression.
 We first evaluate MX quantization without transformations.
 These experiments are denoted as \textbf{RTN} for plain round-to-nearest quantization, and as \textbf{GPTQ} when using GPTQ as the underlying quantization scheme.
-We then combine each method with tensor-wise or block-wise transformations to emulate prior approaches, including QuaRot~\cite{ashkboos2024quarot}, SpinQuant~\cite{Liu0FSCKCTB25}, FlatQuant~\cite{SunLBBZLHY0Y0LY25} and MR-GPTQ~\cite{egiazarian2025bridging}, and evaluate them on the same benchmarks.
+We then combine each method with tensor-wise or block-wise transformations to emulate prior approaches, including QuaRot~\cite{ashkboos2024quarot}, SpinQuant~\cite{Liu0FSCKCTB25}, OSTQuant~\cite{huostquant}, FlatQuant~\cite{SunLBBZLHY0Y0LY25} and MR-GPTQ~\cite{egiazarian2025bridging}, and evaluate them on the same benchmarks.
+In the main text, we compared against FlatQuant’s matrix structure under the same transformation pipeline used for all methods, including \MN{}.
+This enabled a direct evaluation of our proposed affine transformation constructions based on QR and LU decompositions against alternative approaches, such as Kronecker products of low-rank matrices.
+A comparison with the original FlatQuant formulation is provided in Appendix~\ref{apx:ref_settings}, where we observe better performance for \MN{} in that case as well.
 Transformations are learned using $256$ samples from the WikiText2 dataset \cite{merity2016pointer}.
 All experiments were conducted using the codebase provided by~\cite{egiazarian2025bridging} with MX block size set to $32$.
 We follow the implementation of~\cite{Liu0FSCKCTB25} and execute all methods under the same experimental setup to ensure fairness in the comparisons.
 Appendix~\ref{apx:impl-details} provides full implementation details.